 There are 28 free Concert in the Park events each summer and two Farmers Market locations.
 Other family activities include theater, the Museum of North Idaho, the Salvation Army Kroc Center, and Triple Play Family Fun.
 A season ticket to Silverwood Theme Park and Boulder Beach Water Park is a must with the kids.

-"Our stable economy, low crime rate, and relatively low cost of living in the U.S. attract many looking for a new place to call home, or relocate their business to a location that offers them and their employees an amazing lifestyle in the heart of paradise.
+"Our stable economy, low crime rate, and beautiful scenery attract many looking for a new place to call home, or relocate their business to a location that offers them and their employees an amazing lifestyle in the heart of paradise.
 Coeur d'Alene attracts visitors from around the world.
 Once here, many opt to make Coeur d'Alene their permanent home or invest in a vacation home."
 (CDA Chamber of Commerce).
 Interested in relocating to Kootenai County?
 Check out Relocate to Idaho website.

 - North Idaho's quality of life is exceptional.
 Thanks to the region's low population density, residents enjoy safe and quiet neighborhoods, very mild traffic and clean air.
 The cost of living -housing, groceries, transportation, utilities, taxes-are all below national averages and significantly less than in larger cities.

 The region has excellent access to all forms of transportation: air, trucking, rail and shipping.
 Seattle is five hours away via U.S. Interstate 90 (one hour by air), with Portland and Vancouver, BC, 6 and 7 hours away, respectively.